Home Repair and Community Revitalization Programs

 Funds are made possible through Homeowner Assistance Fund (HAF), which was established under section 3206 of the American Rescue Plan Act of 2021 (the ARP).

-The Home Repair and Accessibility Program (HRAP) will assist low- and very low-income homeowners with funds for vital health and safety repairs and accessibility improvements.
-The program, through these activities, aims to preserve existing affordable housing stock, provide investment in underserved communities, improve the health and well-being of occupants, and help low-income and disabled or mobility-impaired individuals remain in their homes.
-HRAP is administered through a network of grantees around the state.
+The Home Repair and Accessibility Program (HRAP) is designed to assist low- and very low-income homeowners by providing funds for vital health and safety repairs and accessibility improvements.
+Through these activities, the program aims to preserve existing affordable housing stock, provide investment in underserved communities, improve the health and well-being of occupants, and help low-income and disabled or mobility-impaired individuals remain in their homes.
+HRAP is administered through a network of grantees around the state, and individual homeowners apply though those grantees.

-Homeowners Looking for Assistance with Repairs: HRAP Round 2 will not become available for homeowners to until after grantees are selected.
-The full grantee list and information for getting onto grantee waitlists is expected to be posted here.
+Homeowners Looking for Assistance with Repairs: HRAP Round 2 will not become available for homeowners until after grantees are selected.
+The full grantee list will be posted here, and we currently anticipate that the grantee list will be posted in summer 2025.
 At that time, homeowners can reach out to grantees to be placed on the program waitlist.
-Please note that funding and organizational capacity is limited, and many grantees will have a waiting list for applicants.
+Please note that funding and organizational capacity are limited, and many grantees will have a waiting list for applicants.
 Due to limited program funding, not all eligible households will receive funding.

 Land Bank Technical Assistance Network